-- Social-emotional learning- Promote student success by ensuring a healthy school environment that supports the social and emotional well-being and the mental health of each learner. - Relationships and Culture- Foster an equitable and inclusive learning community that ensures respectful and culturally competent relationships. - Learning Environments- Provide safe, secure, accessible environments conducive for learning and adaptive to changing teaching practices that meet the needs of each learner. - Curriculum and Professional Development- Implement a consistent curriculum with responsive instructional practices that meet the needs of each learner.
+- Social-emotional learning- Promote student success by ensuring a healthy school environment that supports the social and emotional well-being and the mental health of each learner. - Relationships and Culture-Foster an equitable and inclusive learning community that ensures respectful and culturally competent relationships. - Learning Environments- Provide safe, secure, accessible environments conducive for learning and adaptive to changing teaching practices that meet the needs of each learner. - Curriculum and Professional Development- Implement a consistent curriculum with responsive instructional practices that meet the needs of each learner.

-We are committed to achieving vision through the implementation of our objectives by adopting and implementing the principles of universal design for learning, exploring 21st century learning concepts and structures such as small learning communities/academies, Project-based and interdisciplinary instruction, and technology integration.
+We are committed to achieving vision through the implementation of our objectives by adopting and implementing the principles of universal design for learning, exploring 21st century learning concepts, project-based and interdisciplinary instruction, and technology integration.